 Japan is a dream honeymoon destination.
-Where else could you experience ancient traditions, impeccable hospitality, world-class cuisine and fantastic accommodation - ranging from exquisite ryokan with private hot spring baths to super-deluxe hotels at the top of towering city skyscrapers?
-And that's not to mention the romantic scenery from quaint rural villages to impeccable gardens filled with cherry blossom.
+Where else could you experience ancient traditions, impeccable hospitality, world-class cuisine and fantastic accommodation in romantic locations - ranging from exquisite ryokan with private hot spring baths to super-deluxe hotels at the top of towering city skyscrapers?
+And that's not to mention the serene scenery from quaint rural villages to impeccable gardens filled with cherry blossom.

 Whether your ideal honeymoon includes visiting a Zen-inspired spa at an exclusive mountain retreat, taking a sunset helicopter cruise over Tokyo's dramatic skyline, or relaxing with a cocktail on a subtropical island - our expertly planned packages and on-the-ground support ensure that no hiccup can get in the way of your experience.
 Some of our staff have even honeymooned in Japan themselves, so you can rest assured that we know how to make your trip extra-special.

 Explore Tokyo in the finest possible style, with an expert guide, world-class accommodation, and a range of exclusive encounters and experiences.

 Take Japan's newest bullet train to a beautiful region of gardens, farmhouses, mountains and hot springs.

 The Watanabe Inn is a paragon of Japanese hospitality and will undoubtedly provide a highlight of your trip.
 There are just four, beautifully appointed guest rooms – each with its own private hot spring bath.